Amourspirit/AutoHotkey-Snippit/README.md

 #AutoHotkey Snippit
 AutoHotkey Snippit is a Program designed with the intention of having multiple types of Hotkeys, HotStrings and Include Plugins for use in windows Automation.

+These Hotkeys, HotString and plugins are wrapped in Profiles

+These profiles can easily be swapped  and set to work any or selected windows.
+Profile can easily be swaped to have the same shortcut key or hotstring do a different job in different windows.

 ##Installing AutoHotkey Snipit
 AutoHotkey Snippit can be installed via the [AutoHotkeySnippitSetup.exe][1] installer.